Pack your bags, these places to visit in Georgia are calling

 Sound, Screen & Stage Highlights

-Bassiani Club (Tbilisi): Well-known worldwide, latent techno bunker within a stadium
+Bassiani Club (Tbilisi): Well-known worldwide, a latent techno bunker within a stadium

 Georgia’s trap and hip-hop scene is on the rise, with emerging artists like Bera and Lex-Seni leading the charge.